dart94/dart94/README.md

     💞️ I'm looking to collaborate on exciting projects that allow me to apply my skills and learn from other developers.
     📫 You can contact me via email (drt_94@hotmail.com) or on my LinkedIn profile at https://www.linkedin.com/in/diego-rivera-torrero-053932129/
     😄 Pronouns: he/him.
-    🚀 Technologies and Applications: I've worked with Python, SQL, BigQuery, HTML, CSS, JavaScript, and Java.
+    🚀 Technologies and Applications: I've worked with Python, SQL, BigQuery, HTML, CSS and Java.